techidaily/site-article-knowledge/source/_posts/stepwise-training-for-effective-transcription-with-gdoc.md

 [Filmora](https://tools.techidaily.com/wondershare/filmora/download/) speech to text is available on Windows and macOS as a subscription service.
 Depending on your subscription, you can transcribe up to 10 hours of audio per month.
 Check the Filmora speech to text website for more information on the plugin's features.

-## Part 4: FAQs

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/uV3vm805eX0?si=YSPcsFxBcJmoxLsU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/sn2STvYRVb8?si=Z-XhJJ1Mc-Em5Kqy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 4: FAQs

 ### Q1: Can you use Google Docs on speech to text mobile?